Up: FeResPost User Manual

 as much as possible the simplicity and clarity of the language in which

-- Ruby being object-oriented, it allows to write interpreted and
+- With object-oriented languages, it allows to write interpreted and

 object-oriented automated post-processing.
 An example of such an

 - The FeResPost library is mainly written in C++, which is also an